rachitiitr/coronavirus-bot-tracker/readme.md

   -  The new States entering the corona zone like Chattisgarh
 - Too many updates?
 Subscribe only to the states that you want.
 - Its reliable - the source of data is official Government site ([here](https://mohfw.gov.in/))
+- Its ROBUST!
+  - What if script fails?
+What if the Govt website changes format?
+  - You get Slack notifications about the exceptions too.
+  - You have log files (check `bot.log`) too, to evaluate what went wrong
 - Don't like a feature?
 Change it!
 Raise a Pull Request too 😉